 P.O.W.
 Prisoners of War playthrough

-The playhrough use the USA version of the game.
+The playthrough use the USA version of the game.
 The goal is to get to the game’s ending and not get hit once.
 Bart starts unarmed, but can acquire temporary weapons through the game.
 The brass knuckle is considered a power-up that last for the entire level.
 Every optional area is entered to gain the bonus points and items.

 Another priority is to clear each level as fast as possible without using glitches or cheats.
 Cutscene are shown throughout the game.